nguyenminhlinh/HCMUT_CO3093_ComputerNetworks_Assignment1/README.md

 # HCMUT_CO3093_ComputerNetworks_Assignment1
 # `Peer-to-Peer File-Sharing Application`
-Computer Networking (CO3093) - Semester 232 - HCMUT

 ## Overview
-Build a Simple Like-torrent application with application protocols defined by each group, using the TCP/IP protocol stack
+Build a Simple Like-torrent application with application protocols defined by each group, using the TCP/IP protocol stack.

+All descriptions and reports are included in the documentation
 ## Requirements
 - Python 3
 - PostgreSQL installed on the Server machine